-DV & HIV/AIDS Toolkit
+DV and HIV/AIDS Toolkit

 This toolkit aims to provide domestic violence and HIV/AIDS service providers with information and resources to enhance services for persons exposed to HIV/AIDS and domestic violence.
 The information provided here addresses frequently asked questions, common challenges, best practices, templates for adaptation, and resources for additional information and assistance.
 Several resources support building collaborative partnerships and cross training efforts between the domestic violence and HIV/AIDS fields.
 Strong, collaborative relationships are important for ensuring quality services for domestic violence survivors who may be at risk for or living with HIV/AIDS.